dgurnick/decouple_and_purge/README.md

     [F# -> A -> C#]
     even the shadow of a man
-    can leave (his) footprints in the sand think it over
+    can leave a footprint in the sand think it over
     as this dimension takes a turn
     to calm all those concerned